Philadelphia Criminal Appeals Attorney

 Circumstances That Warrant Filing an Appeal in Philadelphia

-There are certain circumstances in criminal cases that frequently result in appeals in Philadelphia.
-These events are difficult to prevent and may happen despite the best efforts of the judge, lawyers, and any other parties involved.
+Certain circumstances in criminal cases frequently result in appeals in Philadelphia.
+These events are difficult to prevent and may happen despite the best efforts of the judge, lawyers, and other parties involved.
 That being said, these things still constitute errors on the part of the court and are grounds for you to appeal your case.
 Our Philadelphia criminal appeals lawyers can help if you feel that any of these things happened to you over the course of your case.
-We will go over some of the common causes for cases to be appealed in Philadelphia below.
+We will go over some common causes for cases to be appealed in Philadelphia below.

 Jury Selection Bias